 Let's take a step-by-step look at the operation logic of the Fuel Traffic table for the case when it is executed for a refuelling truck.

 When running a report for the selected interval, the table searches the refuelling truck for Fillingies of various types: fuel fillings, drains, or counter performance.
-The search is carried out in the same way as in the tables of the same name — Fuel Fillings, Fuel Drains, and Counter Sensors.
+The search is carried out in the same way as in the tables of the same name — Fuel Fillings and Battery Charges, Fuel Drains, and Counter Sensors.
 It is possible to filter the types of fuel actives to be displayed in the table settings.
 The logic of working with all three types of activities is the same.
 For simplicity, let's assume that only fuel dispensing is considered in the example.

 Next, the system looks for potential customers, that is, other units that were close to the refuelling truck during its fuel activities.
 The distance to these units is compared with the radius of approximation, which is specified in the settings of the Fuel Traffic table.
 Let's assume that several such units are found.